Women's travel clothing is an investment. You'd like to use what you buy on many trips to come - at least that's the

 15. How much does it cost?

 Good travel wear isn't about getting the cheapest item, but the best item for the price you are paying.
-You want value above all, something that answers most of the questions above at a reasonable price.
+You want value above all, something that answers these questions at a reasonable price.

 16. How compatible is it with the rest of your travel wardrobe?

 Mixing and matching will help you travel light with what will seem like an endless wardrobe.
 Try to stick to a specific palette of colors and use prints and unusual colors as accents or accessories.